cynthiachiu/nasa-exoplanets/README.md

 ## Design Decisions & Assumptions

 ### Data Loading & Storage
 - I chose to load all exoplanet data on server startup rather than querying NASA's API for each user request.
-This design decision improves response time for user queries at the cost of a slightly longer initial server startup.
+This design decision improves response time for subsequent user queries.
 - The data is stored in memory for fast access for the POC.
 Future improvements can store the data in a database instead of loading into memory.

 ### Filter Implementation